 FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED-PRICE SCHOOL MEALS

 Children need healthy meals to learn.
-The Copley-Fairlawn City School District offers healthy meals every school day.
-At Arrowhead, Fort Island and Herberich, lunch costs $2.75.
-At Copley-Fairlawn Middle School and Copley High School, lunch costs $3.00.
+The Copley-Fairlawn City School District offers healthy meals each school day.
+Breakfast cost $2.00 at all schools.
+Lunch costs $3.25 for Kdg-4th grade students and $3.50 for 5th-12th grade students.
 Your children may qualify for free meals or for reduced-price meals.
-Reduced price is $0.40 for lunch.
+For the 2023-2024 school year, those who apply and qualify for reduced-price meals will receive free meals.
 Below are some common questions and answers to help you with the application process.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.